JensKrumsieck/porphystruct.org/content/docs/export-plots-and-data.md

 ![Analysis with minimal Basis](/uploads/295698_analysis.svg)

-The first lines of the markdown file are shown here:
+The first contents of the json and markdown files are shown below:

 ```markdown
 ### Simulation